defenseunicorns/pepr-docs/site/content/en/main/user-guide/pepr-cli.md

 **Commands:**

-  create [options]    Create a new CRD TypeScript definition generate [options]  Generate CRD manifests from TypeScript definitions help [command]      display help for command
+  create [options]    Create a new CRD TypeScript definition generate [options]  Generate CRD manifests from TypeScript definitions stored in 'api/' of the current directory. help [command]      display help for command

 ## `npx pepr crd create`